dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0302.md

 #### 3.8.3 Loops

 The while loop executes a statement (which may be a block statement) while a condition is true.
-The general form is
+The general form is:

-Click here to view code image

 while (condition) statement